 - The referred student makes an opening statement, including an admission or denial of the charges.

 - Witnesses and/or evidence are presented.
 Witnesses will be presented one at a time.
 A Witness can only be present at the Judicial Board Hearing during his/her own testimony.
-(See Explanation of Important Aspects of the Judicial Review Process—Witnesses.)
+(See Explanation of Important Aspects of the Student Judicial Process—Witnesses.)

 - Members of the Judicial Board, the Moderator, the referred student and the complainant may cross-examine any Witness who is present.
 All questions must be directed to the Chairperson.
 The Chairperson may rule any question out of order.

 - Written testimony from Witnesses unable to be at the Judicial Board Hearing may be accepted but its validity will be ruled on by the Chairperson.
-(See Explanation of Important Aspects of the Judicial Review Process—Witnesses.)
+(See Explanation of Important Aspects of the Student Judicial Process—Witnesses.)

 - The Judicial Board may recall any Witness it wishes to question further.